-execUserExecutionStarted

 Syntax execUserExecutionStarted

-For use with All C-SPY drivers.

 Description Called when the debugger is about to start or resume execution.
-The macro is not called when performing a one-instruction assembler step, in other words, Step or Step Into in the Disassembly window.
+The macro is not called execUserExecutionStopped performing a one-instruction assembler step, in other words, Step or Step Into in the

-execUserExecutionStopped

 Syntax execUserExecutionStopped

-For use with All C-SPY drivers.

 Description Called when the debugger has stopped execution.
-The macro is not called when performing a one-instruction assembler step, in other words, Step or Step Into in the Disassembly window.
+The macro is not called when execUserFlashInit

-execUserFlashInit
+Disassembly window.

-Syntax execUserFlashInit For use with The C-SPY hardware debugger drivers.
+Syntax execUserFlashInit

 Description Called once before the flash loader is downloaded to RAM.
 Implement this macro typically for setting up the memory map required by the flash loader.
 This macro is only called when you are programming flash, and it should only be used for flash loader functionality.